 Employees must read PEI-II-040 Whistle Blower, which describes Alto Ingredients' procedures for the receipt, retention and treatment of complaints received by Alto Ingredients regarding accounting, internal accounting controls or auditing matters.
 Any employee may submit a good faith concern regarding questionable accounting or auditing matters without fear of dismissal or retaliation of any kind.

 We must all work to ensure prompt and consistent action against violations of this Code of Ethics.
 However, in some situations it is difficult to know if a violation has occurred.
 Since we cannot anticipate every situation that will arise, it is important that we have a way to approach a new question or problem.
 These are the steps to keep in mind:

 - Make sure you have all of the facts.
 In order to reach the right solutions, we must be as fully informed as possible.

 - Ask yourself, "What specifically am I being asked to do?
 Does it seem unethical or improper?
 Could the activity appear improper to an outside observer?
-Could the activity have any potential adverse or beneficial impact on Pacific Ethanol's business or its relationships with customers, partners, suppliers or other service providers?"
+Could the activity have any potential adverse or beneficial impact on Alto Ingredients' business or its relationships with customers, partners, suppliers or other service providers?"
 This will enable you to focus on the specific question you are faced with and the alternatives you have.
 Use your judgment and common sense.
 If something seems unethical or improper, it probably is.

 - Discuss the problem with your supervisor.
 This is the basic guidance for all situations.
 In many cases, your supervisor will be more knowledgeable about the question, and will appreciate being brought into the decision-making process.
 Remember that it is your supervisor's responsibility to help solve problems.